gkjohnson/three-mesh-bvh/README.md

 #### SAH

 Option to use a Surface Area Heuristic to split the bounds optimally.
+This SAH implementation tests 32 discrete splits in each node along each axis to determine which split is the best one.

-This is the slowest construction option.
+This is the slowest construction option but will yield the best bounds of the three options.

-_NOTE: This split strategy is in progress_

 ## Shapecast Intersection Constants